wkim7015/Back_up_0.1/README.md

 Need to estimate the amount of copied contents for security and completion matter.

-Need to back up 2 different sites.. perhaps can it be improved by having a definte directory?
+Need to back up 2 different sites.. perhaps can it be improved by having a definite directory?

 SMT?